 If you'd like to upload your surety bond and have it verified, you can still choose to do so.
 However, uploading your surety bond is not required if you have a verified commission.
 Having a verified bond will give you a boost in ranking though, in addition to the boost you already receive for being Snapdocs Verified.

-To upload your surety bond, just click on "Notary Bond" under the "Optional" section in the right-hand column of the page.
+To upload your surety bond, select "Notary Bond" under the "Optional" section in the right-hand column of the page.

 When viewing your Credentials page, you should see that having a valid surety bond is listed under your Snapdocs Verified requirements.